-An NCU student may register for a maximum of 6 credits of online courses in any one semester and no more than 12 credits of online courses in any one academic year; i.e. fall, spring, and summer (including the summer session).
+A residential NCU student may register for a maximum of 6 credits of online courses in any one semester and no more than 18 credits of online courses in any one academic year; i.e. fall, spring, and summer.
+A residential NCU student may not exceed 48 credits of online coursework taken through NCU in a typical baccalaureate program.